KordingLab/KordingLab.github.io/_posts/2018-02-12-ten-simple-rule-translate.md

 categories: scientists
 ---

-Our lab just released paper on how to structure your papers.
-You can see the details of the paper on Plos ONE: [Ten simple rules for structuring papers](http://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1005619&type=printable).
+Our lab just released paper on how to structure your papers: [Ten simple rules for structuring papers](http://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1005619&type=printable).
-We translated to other languages including Chinese and Farsi.
-We hope that you can find your preferred languages here.
+We are translating it to other languages and hope that you can find your preferred one.
-Please contact us if you want to add your translated version of the article here!
+Please contact us if you want to add your translated version of the paper here.

 ### Chinese